 - a.
-Where practical, avoid the location of new critical facilities in areas which contain significant natural hazards. - b.
-Continue to work with public utilities, school districts and other agencies supplying critical public services to ensure that they have incorporated structural safety and other measures to be adequately protected from natural hazards for both existing and proposed facilities and are prepared for potential disasters affecting these facilities.
+Where practical, avoid the location of new critical facilities in areas which contain significant natural hazards or are likely to contain significant natural hazards due to the impacts of climate change. - b.
+Continue to work with public utilities, school districts, and other agencies supplying critical public services to ensure that they have incorporated structural safety and other measures to be adequately protected from natural hazards for both existing and proposed facilities and are prepared for potential disasters affecting these facilities.